AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- Added additional header for checking for requesting IP from Cloudflare
 - 0.3.2
     - Added host/domain criteria (thanks to PR #15 from [Tom Waddell](https://github.com/twaddell))
+	- Check to prevent attempted load of criteria with duplicate alias